ItamarSmirra/React-Meilisearch/README.md

 ```

 #### Full Example: <!-- omit in toc -->
-In the following example we used it along with a 'query' search parameter, using the [use-search-params](https://reactrouter.com/docs/en/v6/hooks/use-search-params) hook.
+In the following example we used the hook along with a 'query' search parameter, using the [use-search-params](https://reactrouter.com/docs/en/v6/hooks/use-search-params) hook.
 ```javascript
 import { useSearch } from 'react-meilisearch';
 import { useSearchParams } from 'react-router-dom';